-15 credits - Selected from at least three disciplines on the Distribution List for Transfer Degrees.
+15 credits - Selected from at least three disciplines on the Distribution List.
 No more than 5 credits in foreign language at the 100 level, no more than 10 credits from any one discipline.
 No more than 5 credits in performance/skills courses are allowed.

 15 credits - One Life Science with lab AND one Physical Science with lab AND one other Natural Science.
-Natural Science courses shall be from three different disciplines on the Distribution List for Transfer Degrees.
+Natural Science courses shall be from three different disciplines on the Distribution List.
 No more than 10 credits from any one discipline.

-20 credits - Selected from at least three disciplines on the Distribution List for Transfer Degrees.
+20 credits - Selected from at least three disciplines on the Distribution List.
 No more than 10 credits from any one discipline.
 PSYC& 100 AND PSYC& 200 AND HIST& 126, 127, 128, 136 OR 137 AND 5 more credits from a different discipline.